rafalp/Misago/dev-docs/plugins/hooks/can-upload-private-threads-attachments-hook.md

 # `can_upload_private_threads_attachments_hook`

-This hook wraps the standard Misago function that checks whether a user has permission to upload attachments in private threads.
+This hook wraps a standard Misago function that checks whether a user has permission to upload attachments in private threads.

 ## Location